MicrosoftDocs/customer-insights/ci-docs/incremental-refresh-data-sources.md

 1. Select a data source that supports incremental refresh, such as [Azure SQL database](/power-query/connectors/azuresqldatabase).

-1. Select the entities or tables to ingest.
+1. Select the tables to ingest.

 1. Complete the transformation steps and select **Next**.